junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 ### Editing Notes

-When posting: all separated parts with date-stamps all publish together as one fic.
-The separators just to help jump around when writing.
+~~When posting: all separated parts with date-stamps all publish together as one fic.
+The separators just to help jump around when writing.~~

-The day they met Cat: It's Thursday, not Sunday (change that fortune cookie: date is 6.7).
-Every time Cat comes back: it's a Thursday, start seeing patterns
+~~The day they met Cat: It's Thursday, not Sunday (change that fortune cookie: date is 6.7).
+Every time Cat comes back: it's a Thursday, start seeing patterns~~

+#### Deleted Scene

+(write as if an epilogue but title it as "Deleted Scene" because can't put it in but like the idea, so still write it)

+an idea: what if future Dean/Sam/Cas time travel to one time point for a time-related case fic, keep kid!Dean POV, but see Cas in trench coat first time, adult!Dean amused how young he was and he remembers the cat!Cas, but maybe adult!Dean can pretend he's not future Dean, just some hunter popping in to help, so kid!Dean doesn't know he's seen future self, so timeline intact, but from adult!Dean, kid!Dean knows the cat's name is Cas and angel is watching him (but adult!Dean can't tell him cat is angel yet because he's not supposed to know until he's back from Hell, to protect timeline), but he can't meet his angel yet until he's 29.
+Normal timeline, he's devastated when he's 28 and made the deal, realize he'd never be 29, and he thought he'd never meet Cas ever again, he doesn't think he can resurrect, only to think that future version is a lie and never will be true.
+But then he really meets Cas like S04E01 does.

+adult!Dean/Sam self-intro as Mr. Smith and Mr. Smith, kid!Dean: "Like Agent Smith from *Matrix*?" (after 1999), adult!Dean: "Nah, I'm not as good-looking as Hugo Weaving." kid!Dean: "I think you are." adult!Dean to adult!Sam amused: "Kid has good eyes." adult!Sam rolls his eyes incredibly

 ## Main